nre-learning/antidote/docs/hacking/curriculum/vagrantfile.rst

 Starting Vagrant and Selfmedicate
 ---------------------------------

-To test antidote in a virtual machine under Vagrant's control, run:
+To start the Vagrant environment for selfmedicate, run:

 .. code::